jhvanderschee/hugocodex/content/add-ons/youtube-shortcode.md

 ### How it works

 The shortcode creates an image and a link to Youtube.
 The classes on this link tell the CSS to add the Youtube logo and add a play button.
 This makes it look like an embed.
 Note that when you load the [lightbox](/add-ons/lightbox/) from this website, your video will automatically open in a lightbox instead of in a new page.
+Below you find a demo (with the lightbox enabled).

 {{< youtube id="qtIqKaDlqXo" image="/uploads/youtubeposter.jpg" >}}